CleverCloud/documentation/content/doc/addons/keycloak.md

 - PostgreSQL: XS Tiny Space
 - FSBucket

 We have sized those resources to power the most common usage.
-It should be able to handle millions of simultaneous connections and suits a majority of needs.You can manage and adjust these resources directly in the Console to fit your needs.
+It should suit a majority of needs.
+You can manage and adjust these resources directly in the Console to fit your them.
 You can for example change their settings, migrate from an XS-flavored database to another if required, etc. Please note that this is a feature available in the Tech Preview and may change in the future.

 > You can also activate auto-scalability (horizontal and/or vertical scaling)